 F. Physical assistance

 From time to time, a student’s disability may cause the student to miss a class meeting.
-The DSSS office will assist with arranging for the class to be tape recorded in the student’s absence so that important information will not be missed.
+The student should inform the professor prior to the absence so the SDS office can assist with arranging for the class to be audio recorded in the student’s absence so that important information will not be missed.
 Occasionally, faculty may need to adjust attendance policies or assign a grade of “I” for a student with a disability if the disability interferes significantly with class attendance.
 Faculty are encouraged to be as flexible as possible within the limitations of the requirements of mastering the course material.
-Correspondence courses are available for many classes through the University System of Georgia Independent Study program.

 H. Special Equipment